Welcome to The Japanese Garden in Cornwall

 Spring: The garden awakens!

-Summer: The garden blooms!
+Summer: The garden grows!

 Autumn: The garden transforms!

+Leaves begin to fall and cooler temperatures start the autumnal clock.
 Japanese Maples perform spectacular colour changes: bold & soft golds, greens, oranges & reds transform the garden, before dropping gently into rest.

 Winter: The garden sleeps!